zmcddn/coding-interview-guide/README.md

     - [How to sell yourself in interviews — Interview Genie](https://interviewgenie.com/blog-1/2018/6/6/how-to-sell-yourself-in-interviews)
     - [How to answer interview questions about the Amazon leadership principle “Frugality” — Interview Genie](https://interviewgenie.com/blog-1/2019/4/9/how-to-answer-amazon-frugality-interview-questions)

+- At last, one thing to note is that during your daily work, make notes on the achievements you had.
+Especially write down the details in the STAR format as mentioned above, but make sure you don't leak any sensitive data!

 ### Chapter 9: Offer Negotiation

 - Congratulations you got an offer!!
 But should you accept it immediately?